 The Importance of Bat Weight

 When it comes to the bat’s weight, it is about your strength and the kind of batter you are.
-Even the kind of pitcher you face regularly will influence this factor.
+Even the type of pitcher you face regularly will influence this factor.
 Consider the following points when determining the perfect bat weight:

-Choose a light bat if you are slow or mostly swing late.
+Choose a light bat if you are slow or swing late.
 If you are such a batter, you mostly make contact at the bat’s end and usually hit to the opposite field.

-Strong power-hitters should choose a -8 or -9 bat.
+Strong power hitters should choose a -8 or -9 bat.
 A heavier bat will give you more power.

 When you face a strong pitcher, it is recommended to choose a lighter bat.
 It will give you the speed required to match the pitcher’s speed.